![]() |

 Henry built a log cabin on some of his land in the 1830s.
 He used timbers from the large pines on his land.
 Clearing land for farming was important.
 Henry and his bride, Martha Patsy Bagley, lived here after their marriage.

 This is where their children were born: Thomas Haywood on April 16, 1837, and John Henry in 1840 and Delaney Catherine Sasser on Tuesday, April 5, 1842.
-Henry Sasser died and his estate was settled in November of 1844 by Thomas Bagley, his brother-in-law.
-Thomas Bagley was Clerk of the Court in Johnston County.
+Just over two years after her birth, Henry Sasser died and his estate was settled in November of 1844 by Thomas Bagley, his brother-in-law and also Clerk of the Court in Johnston County.

 Delaney had jet black hair and brown eyes.
 She was petite, just a bit over 5 feet tall.
 She was a weaver.
 In 1858, she wove a beautiful purple, brown, cream tapestry in the Cross of Tennessee pattern on a 4-harness loom.
 It survives today and is displayed each year by the Tobacco Farm Life Museum in Kenly, NC.
 It can be seen in the 1902 Reunion Photo on the far right.
 It was hung over the log smoke house to dress up the photo.